-But why use a whiskey decanter?
+But, the question is: why use a whiskey decanter?

 For whiskey, though, there really isn’t a need for oxidizing or removing sediment.
 What it comes down to is aesthetics.
 If you want to look particularly badass or in control, then go ahead, put that whiskey in a decanter!

 What to Look for in a Whiskey Decanter

 When choosing a decanter, there are a couple things to keep in mind:

 - Size: A standard bottle of whiskey is 750 mL, which equates to about 25 ounces.
 If you plan on putting an entire bottle in the decanter, you’ll obviously need something larger than that.
 If you don’t plan on putting a whole bottle in, you can move right along to the next point.

 - Airtight seal: While whiskey oxidizes slower than wine, it still oxidizes.
 You’ll want a decanter with a good, sturdy, airtight seal.
 When you transfer the whiskey from the bottle to the decanter, you’re already taking it out of its optimal environment (the original bottle), so you don’t want to exacerbate anything by providing a constant flow of oxygen due to a faulty seal.